-"The Houghton Mifflin Harcourt Journeys Common Core program is a core reading program designed to meet the diverse needs of today's students, from Kindergarten through grade 6.
+"The Houghton Mifflin Harcourt Journeys Common Core program is a core reading program designed to meet the diverse needs of today's students, from kindergarten through grade 6.
 It aligns with the Common Core State Standards and includes the key elements of reading instruction-from learning the alphabetic principle and decoding, through comprehension of complex texts-and of writing instruction.
 The print and technology components, and the activities and strategies presented throughout the program, are based on current research and best practice.
-The Journeys Common Core program provides students with the skills they need to succeed, preparing them ultimately for the high literacy demands of college and the workplace."
+The Journeys Common Core program provides students with the skills they need to succeed, preparing them ultimately for the high literacy demands of college and the workplace.

-- Based in research on best practices and content to prepare students for college and career - Explicit, systematic instruction in the areas of reading literature and informational texts, foundational skills, writing, speaking and listening, and language aligns to the Common Core State Standards. - High-quality literature, informational texts, and instructional content offer a wealth of opportunities for students to learn and master the Common Core State Standards. - Research for the National Reading panel was used in the development of Journey's and all elements of the "Big 5" components of literacy are included in the daily lesson, supplemental and intervention resources.
+- Based in research on best practices and content to prepare students for college and career - Explicit, systematic instruction in the areas of reading literature and informational texts, foundational skills, writing, speaking and listening, and language aligns to the Common Core State Standards. - High-quality literature, informational texts, and instructional content offer a wealth of opportunities for students to learn and master the Common Core State Standards."